Jamsetjee Jejeebhoy: Early life and business career

+He was one of two Indian members on the first board of management the Great Indian Peninsula Railway along with Jagannath Shankarsheth.

 Philanthropy

 An essentially self-made man, having experienced the miseries of poverty in early life, Jejeebhoy developed great sympathy for his poorer countrymen.
 In his later life he was occupied with alleviating human distress in all its forms.
 Parsi and Christian, Hindu and Muslim, were alike the objects of his beneficence.
 Hospitals, schools, homes of charity and pension funds throughout India (particularly in Bombay, Navsari, Surat, and Poona) were created or endowed by Jejeebhoy, and he financed the construction of many public works such as wells, reservoirs, bridges, and causeways.
 By the time of his death in 1859, he was estimated to have donated over £230,000 to charity.
 His philanthropic endeavours began in earnest in 1822, when he personally remitted the debts of all the poor in Bombay's civil jail.
 Some of Jejeebhoy's notable charitable works include: